Interviewing

 Committee members outside academia often ask completely different questions than professors.
 As for fellow interviewees, most students are surprised how well they get along with each other.

-Recognize that there are problems and obstacles.
+Recognize that there are problems and obstacles that are not easily solved.
 Address the questions raised head-on and try to respond to what the interviewers have asked, not what you necessarily want to address.

 Successful candidates feel somewhat comfortable in grappling with such far-out questions, answering them seriously but maybe even having fun too.
 A panelist may ask you to offer a list of meaningful books you have read that the President should read or discuss the biggest issues facing American society.